Skip to content

 +

-Trauma therapy is designed for experiences that are stored differently in the brain and body — not just thoughts and memories.
+Trauma therapy is designed for experiences that are stored differently in the brain and body, not just thoughts and memories.
 Regular talk therapy can leave you with insight but no felt shift.
-Trauma-informed modalities work on the physiological and emotional level, not just the cognitive.
+Trauma-informed modalities like IFS, EMDR, and somatic experiencing work on the physiological, emotional, and structural level, not just the cognitive.

 Will trauma work make me feel worse before I feel better?